-But this seems to have been unsuccessful, and in 1846, as the fair became increasingly rowdy, the Council tried to quash it altogether by issuing an official-looking notice saying that the fair “will cease to be held” because it was “objectionable and of no public benefit”.
+But this was also unsuccessful, and in 1846, as the Fair became increasingly rowdy, the Council tried to quash it altogether by issuing an official-looking notice saying that the Fair “will cease to be held” because it was “objectionable and of no public benefit”.
 Many local landowners also agreed not to allow it on their property.
 But the Rock Fair continued unabated, because by the mid-1840s Hastings had entered a period of sustained economic growth and expansion.

 With better incomes, the fishermen and the other working class people living in the boom-towns of Hastings and St Leonards spent more of their new money at the Rock Fair on the proletarian pleasures of gambling and alcohol.
 But the large crowds of merrymakers were increasingly distasteful to the new generation of middle-class Victorian abstainers and shopkeepers.

-The fair was described as a “grievous moral pest” by a letter-writer in the Hastings News of 27 July 1849.
+The Fair was described as a “grievous moral pest” by a letter-writer in the Hastings News of 27 July 1849.
 “Efforts have been made, both private and magisterial, to abolish it, and yet it lives.”
 The correspondent complained about the “wholesale debaucheries, the disgraceful riots of every year’s fair”.
-Another letter writer urged the authorities to clear the fair before the evening of the following day, because that was the Saturday when the thousands of navvies were going to be paid their fortnightly wages.
+Another letter writer in that edition urged the authorities to clear the fair before the evening of the following day, because that was the Saturday when the thousands of navvies were going to be paid their fortnightly wages.

-The following year, 1850, the News reported that the fair’s “especial patrons consisted of the most riotous and dissolute characters in the neighbourhood, the [railway] navvies forming a large proportion.
+The following year, 1850, the News reported that the Fair’s “especial patrons consisted of the most riotous and dissolute characters in the neighbourhood, the [railway] navvies forming a large proportion.
 The authorities withheld their countenance from the concern so that the parties who thought fit to visit the scene had it all to themselves.
 Fighting and drunkenness formed the substance of the proceedings.”
-It was just as bad in 1851: “The amount of dissipation was quite sufficient to excite and to justify a desire that this excuse for riot and profligacy should be suppressed.”9
+It was just as bad in 1851: “The amount of dissipation was quite sufficient to excite and to justify a desire that this excuse for riot and profligacy should be suppressed.”[v]

-The navvies moved on from 1852, but the fair remained a problem.
-It entered its last phase in 1858, when building work started at White Rock and hostility from the owner of the ground, Wastel Brisco, forced it to move to farmland where Manor Road is today.
+The navvies moved on from 1852, but the Fair remained a problem.
+It entered its last phase in 1858, when building work at White Rock and hostility from the owner of the ground, Wastel Brisco, forced it to move to farmland where Manor Road is today.
 This was part of Mount Pleasant Farm, owned by Henry Wyatt, a retired London brewer who had been in conflict with Hastings Council for trying to block footpaths on his extensive property.

 The Rock Fair’s Two Obituaries